zbchristian/simple-GPS-Data-Server/Readme.md

 Tracking devices
 ----------------
-* Any OpenGTS compliant tracking APP will work
+* Any OpenGTS or Traccar compliant tracking APP will work
   * Examples: GPS Logger for Android, Traccar Client ...
 * GPS Logger for Android
   * Open settings -> Logging Details -> "Log to OpenGTS server" in order to activate the real time tracking